- AACR2, Chapter 24: Headings for Corporate Bodies

 Proposed bodies

-Add «Proposed» in parentheses after the name and update the heading, as well as all ancillary headings, if the body comes into being, for example, when it is established by a resolution.
+Add «Proposed» in parentheses after the name.
+Update the heading, as well as all ancillary headings, when the body is established, for example, by a UN resolution.

 UN bodies

-Names of UN bodies are often very long, especially when subordinate bodies and sessional information is added on.
+Names of UN bodies are often very long, especially when subordinate bodies and sessional information is added.
 In some cases, at the request of the Indexing Unit, a shorter form of a name has been established.
 For example (in this case, a conference):

 The complete form of the name is given as a cross-reference: